anirudhtopiwala/Human_Detector/README.md

 <img src="https://github.com/anirudhtopiwala/Human_Detector/blob/master/additional_files/detections.gif">
 </p>

 As we can see, the classifier is able to make an approximate detection of the human.
 This detection is the most basic kind of detection and many other optimization algorithms can be used to improve upon the detection accuracy.
-One way of removing multiple detections or multiple bounding boxes over a single human can be acieved by using [Non-maximum Suppression.](https://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/).
+One way of removing multiple detections or multiple bounding boxes over a single human can be achieved by using [Non-maximum Suppression.](https://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/).
 Some other optimization techniques are discussed [here](https://stackoverflow.com/questions/26607418/improving-accuracy-opencv-hog-people-detector).

 ## License